Skip to main content

 Nebraska

-Nebraska's Merriam's and hybrid turkeys in the Pine Ridge and Niobrara Valley offer scenic, low-pressure hunting.
-OTC permits at just $99 NR are easy to obtain, the season spans April through May 31, and crossbow use is allowed during spring turkey.
-The Pine Ridge escarpment provides classic western turkey hunting.
+Nebraska's Pine Ridge and Niobrara Valley offer scenic, low-pressure Merriam's and hybrid turkey hunting.
+OTC permits at $99 NR are easy to obtain.
+The season spans April 12 through May 31, crossbow use is allowed, and the Pine Ridge escarpment provides classic western mountain turkey hunting with far fewer hunters than neighboring states.

-OTC Merriam's turkey at $99 NR in scenic western Nebraska
+OTC Merriam's turkey at $99 NR + crossbow allowed + low hunting pressure

 SEASONS